Moscow Urban Renewal Initiative

 The Molzhaninovsky District of the city became the first district of the capital where the Moscow Urban Renewal Initiative was completed.
-The success of the program has led to its adoption in other cities and was included in the updated edition of the Town Planning Code of the Russian Federation.
-The plan has at times been meet with fierce opposition.
-The plan when completely will radically change the physical form and quality of housing in Moscow.
+The success of the program has led to its adoption in other cities and it was included in the updated edition of the Town Planning Code of the Russian Federation.
+The plan has at times been met with fierce opposition.
+When completed, it will radically change the physical form and quality of housing in Moscow.
 The Initiative is being financed through a mix of public and private sector funds.